a1ultima/vigilab_intergeneShareGFF/README.md

 `row 6: ...<===6===`

-And create a new GFF with modified "start" and "end" fields, which account for
+And create a new GFF with modified "start" and "end" fields, which account for the, now shared, BPs (`.`) as shown above.

 # REQUIREMENTS
  - Python3.5m